Phoenix Indian School Visitor Center

 Native American Connections needs your help to preserve the rich history of an important place in our community.
 Please join us in restoring the music building at the Phoenix Indian School and sharing the important contributions the school made to the state of Arizona and especially to the city of Phoenix.
 This legacy includes educating thousands of Native American children, many of whom have become leaders in our community today.

 The music building is located inside Steele Indian School Park, the former site of the Phoenix Indian School.
-The boarding school, at Central Ave. and Indian School Rd., served Native American children and was operated by the Bureau of Indian Affairs from 1891 to 1990.
+The boarding school, at Central Avenue and Indian School Rd., served Native American children and was operated by the Bureau of Indian Affairs from 1891 to 1990.
 When the building was constructed in the 1930s it served as the elementary school.
 In later years it was converted into the music building and housed the famous Phoenix Indian School Marching Band.
 The band played at many historic occasions, including Arizona’s Statehood celebration in February 1912!

 Through a charrette process, the community determined the use of the space to be a gallery dedicated to the history of the Indian boarding school, a conference area that will accommodate 120 people, a commercial kitchen which can be used for catering/food preparation (small business development and entrepreneurialism) and teaching nutrition courses featuring indigenous foods to promote health and wellness in the Native American community.